 5 Reasons Why Online Anxiety Help May Work

 Because of the reasons above, as well as others, many people struggle with attending counseling sessions.
 Most mental health challenges are very treatable as long as you are willing to get the help that you need.
-If you are uncomfortable or unable to attend meetings in person online sessions may be just the thing you need.
-Here are 5 reasons why it works so well.
+If you are uncomfortable or unable to attend meetings in person, online sessions may be just the thing you need.
+Here are five reasons why it works so well.

 It's normal to feel vulnerable when you are attending a counseling session.
-You are answer questions and sharing things that are very personal.
+You answer questions and sharing very personal things.
 Some of the things you might not have shared with anyone else before.
 It can be hard to do this when you are in an environment that you are not comfortable.